Not ready for study.

 We would have to say مررتُ بزيدٍ الحسنِ الوجهِ instead, as in example () above.

-All this notwithstanding, some grammarians allow, on occasion, a participle-like adjective, when a annexe noun to its semantic doer, to become definite by a definite base noun.
+All this notwithstanding, some grammarians allow, on occasion, a static adjectival noun, when a annexed noun to its semantic doer, to become definite by a definite annexed-to noun.
 This is by reason of aligning to the form of a real annexation.
 For more discussion on this, see تفسير ابن عثيمين for سورة غافر 40:3:

 - غَافِرِ ٱلذَّنۢبِ وَقَابِلِ ٱلتَّوۡبِ شَدِیدِ ٱلۡعِقَابِ ذِی ٱلطَّوۡلِۖ لَاۤ إِلَـٰهَ إِلَّا هُوَۖ إِلَیۡهِ ٱلۡمَصِیرُ [سورة غافر 40:3]